RetroAchievements/docs/docs/guidelines/developers/code-of-conduct.md

 If a user goes on the offensive and starts harassing you or your sets, please don't engage further with that user.
 Instead, reach out to the moderation team or RAdmin.
 Harassment is taken seriously, and actions against the user, such as a mute or even a site ban, will be taken when deemed necessary.
 The moderation team will ensure you can keep developing without your enjoyment being harmed by unwarranted negative interactions.

-## Developers must do the following to keep in good standing:
+## Developers Requirements:

-- Keep your work free from [unwelcome concepts](/guidelines/content/unwelcome-concepts).
+- Developers shall keep work free from [unwelcome concepts](/guidelines/content/unwelcome-concepts).
-- Use [protective code](/guidelines/content/achievement-set-requirements), preventing potential cheating and exploits.
+- Developers shall use [protective code](/guidelines/content/achievement-set-requirements), preventing potential cheating and exploits.
-- Leave accurate [code notes](/guidelines/content/code-notes) for each achievement condition you use.
+- Developers shall leave accurate [code notes](/guidelines/content/code-notes) for each achievement condition you use.
-- For set revisions, follow the [revision policy](/guidelines/content/achievement-set-revisions).
+- For set revisions, developers shall follow the [revision policy](/guidelines/content/achievement-set-revisions).
-- [Resolve tickets](/guidelines/developers/handling-tickets) and leave notes each time you do.
+- Developers shall [Resolve tickets](/guidelines/developers/handling-tickets) and leave notes each time they do.
-- Like a wiki, once you publish your work, you are giving it over to the community to be [reviewed and reworked over time](#achievement-ownership).
+- Like a wiki, once a developer publishes work, they are giving it over to the community to be [reviewed and reworked over time](#achievement-ownership).
+- Developers shall not accept any form of payment for creating sets such as monetary, goods, favors, or other similar compensation.
+- Developers shall not publish achievements on behalf of banned developers.

 ## Revisions - Working on Sets with Existing Achievements